This is a guest post by Jason Levoy offering a more legal perspective on a hard aspect of divorce.

 When Your Ex is Non-Compliant

 It wasn’t easy, but you made it.
 Maybe you had an attorney to help you, maybe you didn’t.
-Some how, some way, the day arrived where…you finally got divorced.
+Some how, some way, the day arrived where…and you were divorced.

 What a day that was…bitter sweet perhaps?
 Usually is.

 Maybe divorce was what you wanted, or needed.
-Maybe you didn’t want a divorce, but there you were nonetheless.
+Maybe you didn’t want a divorce.
 It doesn’t matter now.
 It’s done.
 Hopefully, you are moving on to bigger and better times and have no or minimal interaction with your ex.

-Sometimes, the Judgment of Divorce is not the end, but just the beginning.
+Sometimes Divorce Decree is not the end, but a beginning.

 There are a couple ways you can handle the non-compliance by your ex of the terms of your Agreement.
 Depending on your circumstances, you might want to start small and progress up the ladder of remedies.